dgcamacho/so2021/exercises/solution/sheet1/exercise2.md

   Unrecognized input files, not requiring compilation or assembly, are ignored.

 - `-o FILE`:
-  Place output in file file.
+  Place output in file `FILE`.
 This applies to whatever sort of output is being produced, whether it be an executable file, an object file, an assembler file or preprocessed C code.

   If `-o` is not specified, the default is to put an executable file in `a.out`, the object file for `source.suffix` in `source.o`, its